Maqbool Ahmed Sabri: Personal life

 In the 1960s Maqbool Ahmed Sabri took allegiance to the Warsi order of Sufisim along with his most loved companion and elder brother Ghulam Farid Sabri, on the hands of Hazrat Ambar Ali Shah Warsi, Their mother was a disciple of Hazrat Hairat Shah Warsi; the spiritual master of Hazrat Ambar Ali Shah Warsi.

 After the death of his elder brother Ghulam Farid Sabri in 1994, Maqbool Ahmed Sabri was deeply saddened and often remembered Ghulam Farid Sabri during his performances after the latter's death.
 Maqbool Ahmed Sabri married twice; he did not have any children with his first wife.
-His first wife passed away during his lifetime.
+His first wife died during his lifetime.
 In 1977, Maqbool Ahmed Sabri was married for the second time to an Indian woman named Fatima residing in South Africa.
 He is survived by his wife Fatima, a son, Shumail, and his daughters, Ameema Shah, Gulerukh, Kanza and Tunanza.